Augsburg raid: The raid

 This left only Nettleton and Garwell.
 Both aircraft had suffered multiple hits, but no attempt to escape to the south was made.
 Nettleton was a determined flight leader.
 Then something unexpected happened.
 Without warning the enemy fighters suddenly broke off their attacks and turned away.
 Whether due to lack of fuel or lack of ammunition is not known, but it allowed the two surviving Lancasters to escape.
-Nettleton’s group had one more touch of bad luck as they flew over a German supply depot and faced heavy anti-aircraft fire.
-Luckily both aircraft came through unscathed, and they were not molested again until they were over the target.
+Nettleton's group had one more touch of bad luck as they flew over a German supply depot and faced heavy anti-aircraft fire.
+However both aircraft came through unscathed, and they were not challenged again until they were over the target.

 Meanwhile, to the south Sherwood's group of six Lancasters from 97 Squadron had slipped by unseen.
 Both groups of aircraft continued south independently.
 They passed to the west of Paris and then turned east for their long trek across northern France, passing first over Sens.
-They received the occasional wave from a Frenchmen, but otherwise passed through the rest of the country unnoticed.
+They received the occasional wave from a French person, but otherwise passed through the rest of the country unnoticed.
 Reaching Sens, they bent their path southeast and headed for the frontier, skirting along the Swiss border till they reached Lake Constance.
-Here they turned northeast on course for Munich till they came to a large lake known as the Ammersee.
-Here they made a hard turn to the north, headed over a rise and came into view of their target, Augsburg.
+Here they turned northeast on course for Munich till they came to a large lake known as the Ammersee where they made a hard turn to the north, headed over a rise and came into view of their target, Augsburg.

 Their arrival at Augsburg did not go unnoticed.
 Nettleton's two aircraft arrived first, coming in low over the roof tops.
 Soon they were met with anti-aircraft fire of great intensity and accuracy.
 Though fired upon from point blank range they held course and delivered their bombs on the target.
-Pulling away, Garwell’s aircraft was hit in a fuel tank and set afire.
+Pulling away, Garwell's aircraft was hit in a fuel tank and set afire.
 Garwell brought it down and crash landed.
 Three of his crew died in the crash, but Garwell and three others survived.